-A cancer diagnosis and treatment changes many facets of your life.
-Having the information and support you need to manage your stress and ways to improve your health and wellbeing can help.
+Being diagnosed with and treated for kidney cancer will change many facets of your life.
+This page provides information and support to help you manage your stress and improve your health and wellbeing

-Take the time to listen to kidney cancer specialists from around the country talk about the rapid advances in kidney cancer treatments and the outcomes they see in their patients.
-Listen to their hope, and keep moving forward with planning your best life.
+Listen to kidney cancer specialists from around the country discuss rapidly evolving advances in kidney cancer treatments and the positive outcomes they see in their patients.
+Understanding that many options exist for the treatment of your disease can help you keep moving forward with living your best life.

-We’ve collected some great resources on this page chosen specifically to support your well-being, providing support as you care for your relationships, your body, your mind and soul, and your financial health.
+We’ve collected some great resources on this page to help you support your wellbeing by providing support as you care for your relationships, your financial health, and your body, mind and soul.

 Caring for your Relationships

 A cancer diagnosis can impact your emotional health, which in turn can affect your relationships.
 This is a life-changing experience, and you may need to adjust roles in your household and extended family.
 We’ve gathered resources to guide you as you share your diagnosis, communicate with others, and look for support.

 How to tell others about your cancer diagnosis is a personal choice.
 There’s no one right time or way to share your information.
 Visit our resources aimed to help you start these conversations.